dibyendumajumdar/C/docs/ctour.md

 ```

 Next,  there  is  the  question of handling indirection
 properly.
-Consider the expression `X + *Y', where X  and  Y
+Consider the expression `X + *Y`, where X  and  Y
 are  expressions,  Assuming  that Y is more complicated than
-just a variable, but on the other hand qualifies  as  `easy'
+just a variable, but on the other hand qualifies  as  'easy'
 in  the context, the expression would be compiled by placing
 the value of X in a register, that of *Y in the next  regis-
 ter,  and  adding  the	registers.
 It is easy to see that a
 better job can be done by compiling X, then Y (into the next
-register),  and producing the instruction symbolized by `add
+register),  and producing the instruction symbolized by `add (R1),R`.
-(R1),R'.
-This scheme avoids generating the instruction `mov
+This scheme avoids generating the instruction `mov (R1),R1`
-(R1),R1'  required  actually  to  place the value of *Y in a
+required  actually  to  place the value of *Y in a
 register.
-A related situation occurs with the expression `X
+A related situation occurs with the expression
-+  *(p+6)',  which  exemplifies  a  construction frequent in
+`X+ *(p+6)`,  which  exemplifies  a  construction frequent in
 structure and array references.
 The  addition	table  shown
 above would produce